Links on Android Authority may earn us a commission. Learn more.

 Motorola has been busy capitalizing on the space that LG left behind, and its Moto G Stylus 5G ($499) is its best budget offering right now.
 It’s large, with a 6.8-inch display, but that bigger body hides a stylus and a large 5,000mAh battery.
 The Moto G Stylus 5G matches the Pixel 6a with a 6GB and 128GB base configuration, though you can pick it up with 8GB and 256GB if you’re determined to put the phone to the test.
 There are a few other differences consistent with Motorola’s budget family — a Snapdragon 695G chipset, a water-repellent (not IP67 rated) plastic build, and a familiar side-mounted capacitive fingerprint reader.
 It’s a good pick if you need a stylus but don’t want to splash for the mega-money Galaxy S22 Ultra, but a weak update commitment, underpowered cameras, and even slower wired charging hold the Moto G Stylus 5G back for everyone else.

 Though the Galaxy A53 5G and Moto G Stylus 5G are worthy Android rivals within the mid-range price bracket, it’s time to talk about the elephant in the room.
-The biggest competitor to the Pixel 6a is Google’s own Pixel 6 ($599), which has recently been on sale as low as $499 — just $50 shy of the Pixel 6a’s MSRP.
-Even at full price, the improvements are more than worth the extra investment.
-For starters, the Pixel 6 is a tough customer.
-It’s made with a Gorilla Glass Victus display, a Gorilla Glass 6 back, and an alloy frame.
-It brings an upgraded 50MP primary camera to the table as well.
-While it bins to 12.5MP out of the box, the difference in detail is immediately noticeable.
+The biggest competitor to the Pixel 6a is now Google’s own Pixel 7 ($599), which picks up right where the Pixel 6 left off.
+Although you have to spend a little more, the improvements are more than worth the extra investment.
+For starters, the Pixel 7 is a tough customer.
+It’s made with Gorilla Glass Victus on both the front and back and an alloy frame.
+It keeps the 50MP primary camera and 12MP ultrawide, but the duo has the benefit of Google’s newer Tensor G2 chipset.
 Google’s affordable flagship packs a bigger battery with quicker wired charging, and it puts wireless charging back on the table.
-The Pixel 6 even improves the refresh rate to 90Hz, tips from an IP67 rating up to IP68, and throws in more RAM.
+The Pixel 7 even improves the refresh rate to 90Hz, tips from an IP67 rating up to IP68, and throws in more RAM.
 All of that for an extra $150 — or less if you can find it on discount.